matomo-org/developer-documentation/docs/4.x/tracking-javascript-guide.md

 If you'd like to provide your users with the ability to opt-out entirely from tracking, you can use an opt-out form.
 Matomo ships with an opt-out form implementation that uses third-party cookies (which you can configure within Matomo on the _Matomo > Administration > Privacy_ page).

 This form is simple to embed since it only requires that you add an iframe to your website, but it is not always ideal.
-Some users block third-party cookies so the opt-out form wouldn't work for them.
-You may also want to display custom text or graphics in the opt-out form, or you may want to allow users to opt-out of your sites individually instead of altogether.

 In such a case, you may want to consider creating a custom opt-out form.
 The specifics of creating an HTML/JS form are out of scope for this document, but there are some things every custom opt-out form will have to do: **check if the user is currently opted out**, **opt a user out** and **opt a user in**.
 Here is how to do those things: